-I. Speech.
-A fundamental course in which are considered: (a) visible symbols of speech, such as posture and general bodily action; (b) audible symbols of speech, including breathing, tonal quality, flexibility, diction, and speech sounds; (c) conversation and discussion; (d) delivery of original compositions and selections from various types of literature which exemplify fundamental principles.
+I. SPEECH.
+A general course in which are considered: visible symbols of speech, such as posture and general bodily action; and audible symbols of speech, including breathing, tonal quality, flexibility, diction, and speech sounds.
+These fundamental principles are exemplified through conversation and discussion; through the delivery of original compositions and selections from various types of literature; and through the acting of short plays.